-Constant feedback – Running an automated test suite provides the team constant feedback that each part tested is still working and that there are no bugs that weren’t there prior to the change.
+Constant feedback – Running an automated test suite provides the team regular feedback that each part tested is still working and that there are no bugs that weren’t there before the change.

 The limitations of TDD

-Though this method adds real value to the development process, it still has limitations that must be considered before you decide to implement it in your own environment.
+Though this method adds real value to the development process, it still has limitations that must be considered before implementing it in your environment.

 TDD does not provide a framework to handle specific test types such as GUI, UX, etc. Furthermore, TDD is mainly used at the unit level, as it can be hard to write tests beyond the unit testing level.

-TDD is a great method for new code.
+TDD is an excellent method for new code.
 However, TDD can become very difficult when applied to existing legacy code.